jafarinia/jafarinia.github.io/_pages/about.md

   Introduced a novel architecture for WSI classification, achieving top performance in classification tasks.

 ### Under Preparation
-- "A Study on Augmentation Techniques for Whole Slide Image Analysis". *Under preparation for ICML 2025*.
+- "A Study on Augmentation Techniques for Whole Slide Image Analysis". *Under preparation for ICCV 2025*.
   Focusing on Whole Slide Image classification with an emphasis on augmentation techniques.

 - "Neural Collapse and Group Robustness". *Under preparation for NeurIPS 2025*.